zulubit/rain/examples/README.md

 ## Development Notes

-- Examples import RainJS from `../src/` for development
+- Examples import RainWC from `../src/` for development
-- In production, you would import from the npm package: `import { rain, html, $ } from 'rainjs'`
+- In production, you would import from the npm package: `import { rain, html, $ } from 'rainwc'`
 - All examples use the new simplified CSS API
 - Examples demonstrate progressive enhancement patterns